 [Please note: we were hosted for this stay but all opinions are our own.]

 Book one of the awesome options available with Vacasa to find a clean, nicely appointed option for your family.
 We stayed in this 5 bedroom, 3 bathroom house located in Beachside Village.
 It was more than enough room for our family of four and had everything we needed including an outdoor area to rinse off the sand.
 It also included an entrance to the beach that was exclusive to our neighborhood.

 [You can see more of our weekend adventures on Instagram.]

 Vacasa has properties of all sizes like this 3 bedroom, 2.5 bath haven that is also located in Beachside Village and this 4 bedroom, 3 bathroom retreat located right outside of Galveston.
-All of these options come with access to a private beach but if you Vacasa as options without the beach access or even closer into the mainland with no beach view at all.
+All of these options come with access to a private beach but Vacasa has options without the beach access or options that are even closer to the mainland with no beach view at all.
 Whatever your preference, Vacasa has options!

 Highly recommend this as one of the things to do in Galveston with kids.